splitgraph/seafowl/README.md

 $
 ```

-It does so by circumventing Seafowl's primary HTTP interface, which involves properly formatting
+It does so by circumventing Seafowl's primary HTTP interface, which involves properly formatted HTTP
-HTTP requests with queries, authentication, as well as dealing with potentially faulty networking
+requests with queries, authentication, as well as dealing with potentially faulty networking setups,
-setup, which can sometimes be too tedious for a quick manual interactive session.
+and can sometimes be too tedious for a quick manual interactive session.

 ## Documentation